google/blockly-samples/codelabs/keyboard_navigation/keyboard_navigation.md

 Create a new directory at `src/cursors` and add a file inside named `custom.js`.

-At the top of the new file, you first need to import `blockly/core`:
+At the top of the new file, add an import of `blockly/core`:

 ```js
 import * as Blockly from 'blockly/core';